 Take a circle in the same color as the background.
 For my eyes, that would be white.
 Then cut the pupil you want from black material and glue it onto the white circle.
 The tricky thing now is to add some weight to the bottom of the white circle to keep the alignment somewhat steady.
 I would recommend using thin metal weighs glued to the pupil, at best combined with drilling away some material at the top.
 Full disclosure, I have not tried this yet, so I would appreciate your feedback!

-I hope these ideas further inspire you.
-Thanks for checking out my projects.
-Join my newsletter so you do not miss a thing, and as always, remember to be Inspired!
+Thanks for checking out my project, and I hope these additional ideas inspire you.
+If you want more inspiration, you can find my other projects here.
+Subscribe to my newsletter so you do not miss a thing, and as always, remember to be Inspired!